Intentional Adulteration: It’s All About Defense!

 - Assemble a food defense team

 - Describe the process steps

-- Severity of potential public health impact
+- The severity of potential public health impact

 - Degree of access to product

-- Ability to successfully contaminate product
+- Ability to successfully contaminate the product

 - Identify & implement mitigation strategies